dot-event/dot-event/README.md

 dot("a", "b", "c") // ["b", "c"]
 ```

-**Prop tip 1:** Any string or array of strings passed to `dot` after the event id are considered prop identifiers.
+**Prop tip 1:** Any string or array of strings passed to `dot` after the event id are prop identifiers.

 **Prop tip 2:** The listener function always receives a prop array as its first argument.